You could make big improvements to your direct mail response rate by following some of the tips in this article.

 One of the best ways to improve your direct mail response rate is to continually test your approach.

-A/B testing will help you identify the highest performing formats, messaging and promotions among other things.
+A/B testing will help you identify the highest performing formats, messaging and promotions.

 Split testing only really works if you have a big enough data set and the recommendation is 5,000 to 8,000 per test so bear in mind, you’ll need at least double this figure to carry out a successful test.

-You’ll be able to measure results by tracking the response rate so be sure to have measures in place to log calls from a campaign for example if this is your primary objective.
+You’ll be able to measure results by tracking the response rate so be sure to have measures in place to log calls from a campaign if this is your primary objective.

 No 10 – Use technology to win at direct mail